UDOOboard/X86II-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/10_Braswell_Power_Management_From_Arduino_Leonardo.md

 ### BLE example

-In this blog post [UDOO X86 Power On / Off via BLE on Arduino 101](http://blog.lucabelluccini.com/2017/05/udoo-x86-power-on-off-via-blle-on.html) you can find an example of an Arduino sketch that could be used to trigger a power signal from the Arduino 101 (Intel® Curie™) via BLE.
+In this blog post [UDOO X86 Power On / Off via BLE on Arduino Leonardo](http://blog.lucabelluccini.com/2017/05/udoo-x86-power-on-off-via-blle-on.html) you can find an example of an Arduino sketch that could be used to trigger a power signal from the Arduino Leonardo (ATmega32U4) via BLE.
 You don't need to connect other hardware and you can use your smartphone to trigger the power signal to the Braswell processor wirelessly.

 ### Button example

-Following an example of an Arduino sketch that could be used to trigger a power signal from the Arduino 101 (Intel® Curie™) when a button is pressed:
+Following an example of an Arduino sketch that could be used to trigger a power signal from the Arduino Leonardo (ATmega32U4) when a button is pressed:

 #### Circuit design